 - 1. Procurement or Employment function

 - 2. Development function

 - 3. Compensation Function

-- 4. Maintenance or Human Relation
+- 4. Integration Function

-- 5. Integration Function
+- 5. Maintenance

 1) Procurement or employment function:

 Employment is concerned with securing & employing the right kind and proper number of people required to accomplish the organizational objective.
 It consists of the following activities: